alibaba/yalantinglibs/website/docs/en/struct_pack/struct_pack_type_system.md

 ### trivial struct

-If there is a struct/class/std::pair/tuplet::tuple, and all the field of this type is a trivial type, then this type is a trivial struct in struct_pack.
+If there is a struct/class/std::pair/tuplet::tuple, and all the field of this type is a trivial type, and the type isn't registed by macro `STRUCT_PACK_REFL`, then this type is a trivial struct in struct_pack.

 A trivial type is :
 1. fundamental type.